By Canada specialist Caroline

 You're also likely to see other wildlife such as sea lions, otters and bald eagles, which your guide will point out.

 The Wickaninnish Inn is one of my top accommodation options for the Tofino area.
 Set right on the edge of Vancouver Island's rugged west coast, it looks straight out over the ocean and is backed by dense pine forest.
-The service is fantastic and facilities include a spa, daily yoga sessions and a cosy library with views of the quiet beach below.
+The service is fantastic and facilities include a spa, daily yoga sessions and a cozy library with views of the quiet beach below.

 A secluded stay in the Rockies